liobaberndt/ucl-mres/module4/session2/README.md

 1. **State equation / dynamics**: Search the repo for where the differential equations for the neuronal populations (SP, SS, II, DP) are defined or integrated.
 Look for function names or files related to “dynamics”, “dx”, “integration”, or the canonical microcircuit.
 2. **Observer / observation function**: Find where the hidden states are mapped to the observed signal (e.g. lead field, which populations contribute to M/EEG).
-3. **E/I parameters (g_ee, g_ii)**: Find where g_ee and g_ii (or their equivalents) are set as parameters or priors (e.g. in a config, prior struct, or model definition).
+3. **E/I parameters (g_ee, g_ii)**: Find where g_ee and g_ii are set as parameters or priors (e.g. in a config, prior struct, or model definition).

-Make short notes (or comments in a local file) listing **file names and section/function names** where you found each of these.
+Make short notes listing **file names and section/function names** where you found each of these.
 You will use this when adjusting the code for your one subject in Session 3.

 ---

-## Part C – Writing in Overleaf (thesis)
+## Part C - Writing in Overleaf (thesis)

 In your **Overleaf thesis project**:

 1. Add a subsection that writes out the **state equation** and **observer equation** (as above) and defines each variable (x, u, θ, y, g, ε).
 2. Add 2–3 sentences on how **g_ee** and **g_ii** enter the canonical microcircuit and what they represent biologically.
-3. Optionally: one short paragraph on where in the dcm_ei code these are implemented (file/function names); this can go in a “Methods” or “Implementation” note.

 ---